Tibetan Food and Cuisine

 - Butter Tea

 Butter tea is the favorite drink of Tibetans.
 A legend is that Princess Wencheng was not used to the diet of the plateau upon her arrival to Tibet, so she figured out a way to drink half a cup of milk and then half a cup of tea when eating so that it will feel more comfortable.
-Gradually, the "milk tea" invented by Princess Wencheng became a new way of drinking tea.
+Since then, the tea-drinking style prevailed in Tibet.
+Later, butter tea invented by Princess Wencheng based on this became a new way of drinking tea.

-Butter tea is the Tibetan daily essential drink and also a necessity of life on the Tibetan plateau.
-It can cure altitude sickness, prevent lips from breaking due to dry weather, and also keep out the cold.
-There are certain rules for Tibetans to drink butter tea, which is generally added while drinking, rather than being dried in one mouthful.
+Butter tea is the Tibetan daily essential drink and also a necessity of lives on the Tibetan plateau.
+High in calories, it tastes pure and sweet.
+This special tea is good for health, especially it's effective in treating altitude sickness, preventing lips from breaking due to dry weather, and also keeping out the cold.
+There are certain rules for Tibetans to drink butter tea, which is generally added while drinking, rather than being dried up in one mouth.

 - Sweet Tea